 Coloring used to be reserved for children but recently, the activity has found a different demographic.
 What started as a niche hobby has now turned into an international trend, as adult coloring books find themselves on more and more bestsellers’ lists throughout the world.
 However, while this trend may be a fun way to pass the time, it’s the books’ therapeutic properties that really have them flying off shelves.
-Here are some benefits of colouring:
+Here are some benefits of adult colouring:

 1) Reduces Stress

 An accumulation of research shows that these creative activities can help you de-stress from everyday pressures.
 Recent studies suggest that structured, rhythmic endeavors such as colouring, knitting, crocheting or quilting are particularly beneficial because they ease you into a meditative state of mind that allows you to push away negative thoughts and worries.

 Everyone has the potential to be creative.
 However, sometimes our imaginations are stifled by social expectations, daily life, and limited time.
 The more educated we are, the more often we will prefer to look at things the way they are supposed to be, rather than allowing our minds to wander over imaginative possibilities.
 When we use colouring books as therapy, we are helping to unlock our imaginations.
 Even more so if we challenge ourselves to “colour outside of the lines”, so to speak.

 3) Relaxes Mind

 According to clinical psychologist Ben Michaelis, coloring is a stress-free activity that relaxes the amygdala — the fear center of the brain — and allows your mind to get the rest it needs.
 Colouring enthusiasts claim that coloring makes them feel calmer, mentally clearer, happier, and more relaxed.
 This is not surprising when you consider that all arts and crafts hobbies have the power to focus the brain similarly to meditation.